Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) Shall have been published in an office physically located in the parish in which the body is located for a period of five years preceding the selection.
+(1) Shall have been published in an office physically located in the parish in which the body is located for a period of two years preceding the selection.

 (2) Shall not have missed during that period as many as three consecutive issues unless caused by fire, flood, strike, or natural disaster.

-(3) Shall have maintained a general paid circulation in the parish in which the body is located for five consecutive years prior to the selection.
+(3) Shall have maintained a general paid circulation in the parish in which the body is located for two consecutive years prior to the selection.

-(4) Shall have been entered in a U.S. post office in that parish under a periodical permit in that parish for a period of five consecutive years prior to the selection.
+(4) Shall have been entered in a U.S. post office in the state of Louisiana under a periodical permit in the state for a period of two consecutive years prior to the selection.

 Cite this article: FindLaw.com - Louisiana Revised Statutes Tit.
 43, § 142.
 Qualifications of newspaper - last updated January 01, 2023 | https://codes.findlaw.com/la/revised-statutes/la-rev-stat-tit-43-sect-142/